-The Commission has reset the price and quality paths for non-exempt EDB's effective from 1 April 2020.
-TPCL is concerned the Commission through a mixture of low regulatory returns, including out of date regulatory inputs (such as the Post Tax Market Risk Premium (PTMRP) being 0.5% lower than that proposed in development of Input Methodologies for the fibre sector), coupled with the Commissions investment disincentives and continual pressure of quality limits is not providing EDB's with an appropriate balance between network quality, customer service and giving EDB's and investors an incentive to invest.
-An inappropriate balance that reduces revenues to an unsustainable level risks a reduction of investment in network capital and maintenance expenditure and probable deterioration in the reliability of the service to customers.
+The Commission has reset the price and quality paths for non-exempt EDB's effective from 1 April 2025.
+TPCL continues to advocate for regulatory outcomes that provide EDB's with an appropriate balance between network quality, customer service and giving EDB's and investors an incentive to invest.
+An inappropriate balance that reduces revenues to an unsustainable level, risks a reduction of investment in network capital and maintenance expenditure and probable deterioration in the reliability of the service to customers.

-Of TPCL's assets and investments 78% are held outside the fully regulated sector (only the OtagoNet investment is subject to price quality regulation).
+Of TPCL's assets and investments 68% are held outside the fully regulated sector (only the OtagoNet investment and Lakeland Investments are subject to price quality regulation).
 TPCL accordingly manages its debt profile under a treasury policy that reflects the areas of its asset investment.
-The hedging profile under the treasury policy results in TPCL having a more consistent and different cost of debt than that calculated by the Commission which is based on fluctuating five year Government bond rates for a narrow three month window prior to each regulatory period.
+The hedging profile under the treasury policy results in TPCL having a more consistent and different cost of debt than that calculated by the Commission which is based on fluctuating five-year Government bond rates for a narrow three month window prior to each regulatory period.

-TPCL has engaged independent advisors to calculate its weighted average cost of capital (WACC) for EDB investments based on TPCL's costs and the advisors views of the risk free rate, debt premiums, debt issuance costs and the PTMRP; these materially exceed the Commissions WACC estimates used for their 1 April 2020 reset.
+TPCL has engaged independent advisors to calculate its weighted average cost of capital (WACC) for EDB investments based on TPCL's costs and the advisors' views of the risk free rate, debt premiums, debt issuance costs and the PTMRP; these differ from the Commissions WACC estimates used for their 1 April 2025 reset.